HackerN64/F3DEX3/README.md

   `SPBranchFlagsNotAll`: same but branch (jump) to segmented address.
 - `SPCallFlagsNone`, `SPCallFlagsSome`, `SPCallFlagsAll`, `SPCallFlagsNotAll`: same but call segmented address.

+`SPCullDL` and `SPBranchZ` are still supported for backwards compatibility.
+`SPCullDL` is just like in F3DEX2 but this will be slower than the new system.
+`SPBranchZ` is moved to overlay 4 (see below) so it will be slower than it was in F3DEX2.

 ## Porting Your Romhack Codebase to F3DEX3